Does an Employer’s Duty of Care Extend to Stress?

 Posted: 18 Apr, 2023.

-Stress is one of the leading causes of ill health in the workplace, with the HSE reporting over 17 million working days lost as a result of 914,000 cases of work-related stress, depression, or anxiety in 2021/22.
+Stress is one of the leading causes of ill health in the workplace, with the HSE reporting over 15 million working days lost as a result of nearly 1 million cases of work-related stress, depression, or anxiety every year.

 The Health and Safety Executive’s (HSE) definition of workplace stress is: “The reaction people have to excessive demands or pressures, arising when people try to cope with tasks, responsibilities or other types of pressure connected with their job, but find difficulty, strain or worry in doing so”.